 Social-emotional development in young children refers to the growing ability to recognize, name and regulate their emotions, to empathise and understand the emotions of others, and to manage social relationships.
 Socio-emotional development is related to language and communication skills and responsive interaction with caregivers.

 SAGA for Toddlers focuses on strengthening the ability to identify and name emotions, supporting the professional development and relational skills of ECEC teachers and personnel, and increasing parents’ understanding of the impact of storybook reading on language- and socio-emotional skills.
-Our research on the SAGA model shows that mentalizing dialogues together with shared storybook reading can:
+Based on previous research, the hypotheses of SAGA for toddlers are that pedagogical thoughtful dialogue built around the reading of fairy tales and stories intended to strengthen emotional language use is:

 Shared storybook reading according to the SAGA-model has shown to be a simple and appealing method according to the personnel in ECEC.
 SAGA for Toddlers develops the method to support the language, communication and the socio-emotional skills of younger children, thereby supporting general learning skills and school success.